A uniform kernel trick for high-dimensional two-sample problems: Main results

-Nevertheless, the problem is much more delicate in infinite dimension.
-If $\mathcal{X}=\R^d$ and for the usual parametric families of kernels, the best constant $c$ in ``inequalities'' of the form $k_{\lambda_1}\ll c\, k_{\lambda_2}$ depends on the dimension $d$ and blows up when $d$ goes to infinity; see \cite[Theorems 3.5 and 3.6]{ZhangZhao2013}.
-Therefore, when the domain is functional (for instance, if $\mathcal{X}=\mathrm{L}^{2}([0,1])$) there is no hope of finding an element of the family as the dominating kernel $k$ in \ref{itm:Dom}.
-Checking condition \ref{itm:Dom} for infinite-dimensional spaces $\mathcal{X}$ and a family of kernels with a continuous parametric space $\Lambda$ is an interesting open problem outside the scope of this work.
+Nevertheless, the problem is more delicate in infinite dimension.
+If $\mathcal{X}=\mathbb{R}^{d}$ and for the usual parametric families of kernels, the best constant $c$ in \enquote{inequalities} of the form $k_{\lambda_{1}}\ll c\,k_{\lambda_{2}}$ depends on the dimension $d$ and blows up when $d$ goes to infinity; see \cite[Theorems 3.5 and 3.6]{ZhangZhao2013}.
+Therefore, when the domain is functional (for instance, if $\mathcal{X}=\operatorname{L}^{2}([0,1])$), the task of finding a dominating kernel is more involved.
+An example can be built when the parameter space